C-H-Chien/Photometry_And_Geometry_Calibration_from_mono_dataset_code/README.md

 ## Changes from the forked repository
 #### Chien.
 (Mar.
 03. 2024):
-1. Enalbe the use of OpenCV 4 and above <br />
+1. Enable the use of OpenCV 4 and above <br />
 2. Automatically do geometric and photometric calibration on a sequence of input images <br />
+3. Enable to do only a subset of images (if the subset of images are extracted in advance) <br />

 # Install